dspasyuk/for_in_all/README.md

-### Summary of the performance of different languages running a loop 1 billion times:
+### Summary of the performance of different languages running a for loop 1 billion times:

 | Language                     | Average Time (seconds) |
 |------------------------------|------------------------|